No Tax on Overtime: What Workers Should Expect

 How should workers prepare for the changes in overtime and tip taxes?

-Workers should follow updates, consult tax advisors, estimate their savings, and check with their employers to make sure payroll adjustments are made.
+Workers should follow updates, consult tax advisors, estimate their savings, and check with their employers to update payroll correctly.

 What happens if my employer doesn’t follow the new rules in 2025?